 Amendment 11, implemented December 5, 2002, requires all vessels harvesting shrimp from the exclusive economic zone (EEZ) to obtain a commercial shrimp vessel permit from National Marine Fisheries Service (NMFS); prohibits the use of traps to harvest of royal red shrimp from the EEZ; and prohibits the transfer or royal red shrimp at sea.
 Permits required 12/5/02.

-Amendment 10 requires the installation of National Marine Fisheries Service (NMFS)-certified bycatch reduction devices (BRD) that reduce the bycatch of finfish by at least 30% by weight in each net used aboard vessels trawling for shrimp in the Gulf exclusive economic zone (EEZ) east of Cape San Blas, Florida (85° 30″ W. Longitude).
+Amendment 10, implemented February 9, 2004, requires the installation of National Marine Fisheries Service (NMFS)-certified bycatch reduction devices (BRD) that reduce the bycatch of finfish by at least 30% by weight in each net used aboard vessels trawling for shrimp in the Gulf exclusive economic zone (EEZ) east of Cape San Blas, Florida (85° 30″ W. Longitude).
 Excepted are vessels trawling for groundfish or butterfish.
 A single try net with a headrope length of 16 feet or less per vessel and no more than two rigid-frame roller trawls limited to 16 feed or less, such as those used in the Big Bend area of Florida are also exempted.

 Amendment 7, finalized in 1994, defined overfishing for white shrimp and provided for future updating of overfishing indices for brown, white, and pink shrimp as new data become available.
 A total allowable level of foreign fishing (TALFF) for royal red shrimp was eliminated; however, a redefinition of overfishing for this species was disapproved.